spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

   The Helm release name for this chart.
 This determines the name of the artifact produced by this stage.

+> Note: this name will override any changes you make to the name
+> in the Produces Artifacts section.

 * __The template artifact__ (required)

   The Helm chart that you will be deploying, stored remotely as a